 - Insurance messes with incentives.
-It does protect us with a limited downside.
-But your propensity to shop for a car would change dramatically if you only had to pay 15% of the bill (employer plans pay on average 85%) and even less on average after a typical $1,500 deductible is met.
+It does protect us with a limited downside, as insurance should.
+But your propensity to shop for a car would change dramatically if you only had to pay 15% of the bill (employer-sponsored plans pay on average 80-85%) and even less on average after a typical $1,500 deductible is met.

-- Healthcare is episodic: over half of the people who get healthcare through their employers (even greater if you’re younger) have cable bills that are higher than their total medical spend, and out-of-pocket costs are even lower based on commercially insured utilization tables.
+- Healthcare is episodic: over half of the people who get healthcare through their employers have cable bills that are higher than their total medical spend, and out-of-pocket costs are even lower based on commercially insured utilization tables.
 This explains why <10% of people typically shop when given the option.
 How people actually act is more important than surveys saying how much consumers would wishfully love it if healthcare was more like buying a MacBook or Uber ride, something hard to imagine given that <15% are health literate.

 - Transparency is rightly talked about alongside quality.
 However, everyone has a different idea of what “quality” means.
-And though studies show quality and price are divorced (or at least showing no positive relationship), we have a tendency to think higher cost is better–especially if we’re not paying directly.
+And though studies show quality and price are divorced (or at least showing no positive relationship), we have a tendency to think the higher cost is better–especially if we’re not paying directly.

-- You can’t shop for care while on the way to the ER.
+- You can’t shop for care while on the way to the emergency room.
 According to the Health Care Cost Institute, at most, 43% of healthcare is shoppable.
 Other estimates peg this at ~60%.

 - Savings from shopping is modest, even when you read all the marketing examples of 5x price differentials for infrequent procedures like knee replacements.
-One Notre Dame study showed that price transparency tools, for the small percentage who use them, can lead to savings of 10-17%.
-Castlight Health in a recent presentation showed a case study on Kraft, including a reduction of 9% in total costs for a self-selected motived group of members.
-That doesn’t include the non-users, which when added would make the total impact <1% of total costs not including fees.
+One Notre Dame study showed that price transparency tools, for the small percentage who use them, can lead to average savings of 10-17%.
+Castlight Health, in a recent presentation, showed a case study on Kraft, including a reduction of 9% in total costs for a self-selected motived group of members.
+That doesn’t include the non-users, which when added would make the total impact <1% of total costs, not including fees.

 - These programs also cost money to manage.

-An example based on $5,000 in average medical spend and assuming users shop for all dollars on the table illustrates this.
+An example based on $5,000 in average medical claims and assuming users shop for all dollars on the table illustrates this.

-Shop away.
+Absent that….shop away.
 A typical person ends up realizing <$3.00 per month in total savings.
-Another person could clearly save more depending on his/her condition and cost-sharing structure of health insurance design.
-Just don’t expect it to revolutionize all the flaws with healthcare in America.
+Another person could clearly save more depending on his/her condition and cost-sharing structure of the health insurance coverage.
+Just don’t expect that alone to revolutionize all the flaws with healthcare in America.